Cheesy & Creamy Brussels Sprouts Gratin

 - ¼ teaspoon ground black pepper

-- 2 tablespoons gluten-free breadcrumbs
+- 2 tablespoons breadcrumbs you can use gluten-free breadcrumbs

 Remove from heat and set aside whilst you prepare the cheese sauce.